-On Ocrtober 29 the Army announced the three winners selected for the development program, namely the General Tactical Vehicles group, combining General Dynamics Land Systems and HMMWV maker AM General, the Navistar-team and , also teamed with .
+On Ocrtober 29 the Army announced the three winners selected for the development program, namely the General Tactical Vehicles group, combining General Dynamics Land Systems and HMMWV maker AM General, the Navistar-BAE Systems team and Lockheed Martin, also teamed with BAE Systems.

-At the exhibition some of the teams displayedconcept vehicles being evaluated for the program.
-Among these companies were /Textron Systems, General Dynamics/AM General, BAE Systems/Navistar, Lockheed Martin and Blackwater International.
+At the exhibition some of the teams displayed JLTV concept vehicles being evaluated for the program.
+Among these companies were Boeing/Textron Systems, General Dynamics/AM General, BAE Systems/Navistar, Lockheed Martin and Blackwater International.

 The JLTV developed by BAE Systems and Navistar was publicly introduced at the beginning of the year.
 The vehicle known as ‘Valanx’ was displayed here with bulky add-on EFP protection panels, and increased armor, reflecting the more realistic threats expected in the battlefield.
 The Boeing-Textron Systems team also displayed its contender for the JTLV program.
 The team highlights the use of a new approach for protection, based primarily on the more ‘threat adaptive’ qualities of the armor solutions provided by Hardwire, a member of the Boeing-Textron team.
 Hardwire combines ultra-hard steel and composites into a compound that presents characteristics specific to the type of threat it is designed to protect from.
 This approach is claimed to be more affordable and effective, since vehicles are built and fitted for the protection level they are required to meet, rather than stock different modules for different missions.
 The vehicle uses adjustable, actively stabilized suspension designed to handle rough all-terrain rides with maximum control and minimum crew fatigue.
 The vehicle is powered by center-located, energy efficient, parallel-Serial hybrid diesel-electric propulsion, offering silent drive and extended silent watch for minimum signature, rapid acceleration.
 The suspension uses long-travel, ride height etc.